WILSON

 My name is Tyler Wilson and I am a sophomore from Palos Verdes, California

-I currently train with Paige Dendiu, Lauren Dendiu, Judy Martin, and Sarah Cline, and I show two amazing horses: En Plus du Givre (“Enzo”), my hunter, and Catch It (“Churro”), my equitation horse.
-Enzo and I currently compete in the 3’ Children’s Hunters and plan to move into the 3’3” Small Junior Hunters in the coming year.
-Churro is my partner in the 3’3”–3’6” equitation medals.
-Both horses have taught me so much, and I am incredibly grateful for them.
+I currently train with Bridgeport Farms and I show two incredible horses: En Plus du Givre (“Enzo”), my hunter, and Catch It (“Churro”), my equitation horse.
+Enzo and I compete in the 3’3" junior hunters, while Churro is my partner in the 3’3”–3’6” equitation medals.
+Both horses have played an important role in my development, and I am extremely grateful for the opportunities they have provided.

 Beyond the show ring, I pride myself on being hardworking, positive, and a strong team player.
-Sportsmanship is extremely important to me, and I make a point to encourage others and bring a positive attitude to every situation.
-I’ve taken on leadership roles at the barn by helping younger riders, working pony camps since 2019, packing tack trunks for shows, and stepping in wherever needed.
-While our barn does have grooms, I try to take on as much as I can, from cleaning tack to putting my horses away.
+Sportsmanship is extremely important to me, and I make a conscious effort to encourage others and bring a positive attitude to every environment.
+At the barn, I have taken on leadership roles by helping younger riders, working pony camps since 2019, packing tack trunks for shows, and stepping in wherever help is needed.
+While our barn does have grooms, I consistently take initiative with daily care responsibilities, including cleaning tack and putting my horses away.

-Outside of riding, I’m active in several organizations, including Las Niñas Charity, French Club, Sea Queens, and Friendship Club.
-I also have two years of experience playing volleyball, which taught me teamwork, quick decision-making, and how to absorb instruction effectively.
-These qualities translate into my riding, where I’m always focused on improving and learning.
-Academically, I am very strong with a 3.9 GPA and have an interest in pursuing forensic psychology or a veterinary field in college.
+I also have two years of experience playing both club and high school volleyball, which strengthened my teamwork, adaptability, and ability to take instruction under pressure.
+These skills directly translate to my riding, where I am always focused on learning, adjusting, and improving.
+Academically, I maintain a 4.3 weighted GPA and have a strong interest in pursuing forensic psychology or a film production field in college.

-When it comes to competition pressure, I manage nerves by slowing my thoughts and focusing on my time in the ring rather than comparing myself to others.
-If something goes wrong, I take a moment to regroup and reset before heading back in, which helps me perform at my best.
+When it comes to competition pressure, I manage nerves by staying present and focused on my ride rather than comparing myself to others.
+If something doesn’t go as planned, I regroup quickly, reset mentally, and return to the ring with confidence.

-Looking ahead, my goal is to combine my passion for riding with my academic ambitions, create unforgettable memories, and continue to grow as both an athlete and a person.
-Riding in college is truly the dream, and I’m excited for the opportunity to represent a team, challenge myself, and contribute positively to a program.
+Looking ahead, my goal is to combine my academic ambitions with my passion for riding while continuing to grow as both an athlete and a teammate.
+Riding in college has always been a dream of mine, and I am excited by the opportunity to represent a program with dedication, positivity, and a strong work ethic while contributing meaningfully to a competitive team environment.